Marine Corps LAV Crewman - MOS 0313

 The Marine Corps will only accept new enlistees with a high school diploma or GED.

-There are other basic requirements of joining the Marine Corps, including physical fitness standards and grooming standards.
+There are other basic requirements for joining the Marine Corps, including physical fitness standards and grooming standards.

 All new Marine Corps recruits are required to take the Armed Services Vocational Aptitude Battery (ASVAB).